--- and felt it could possibly undermine a number of important joint efforts with the key strategic ally.
+They also understood that such a move would upset Turkey – which vehemently denies that a genocide occurred – and felt it could possibly undermine a number of important joint efforts with the key strategic ally.

 President Barack Obama came close to making the genocide declaration several times.
 At the beginning of his tenure, after promising to make this declaration during his campaign, he decided against making the move because he did not want to disrupt or undermine Turkey-Armenia reconciliation talks that were taking place at the time.

 Later in 2015, the Obama administration came close to making the declaration for the 100th anniversary of Armenian Remembrance Day, but the administration was concerned such a move would undermine joint efforts with Turkey to combat ISIS in the region.

-President Ronald Reagan is the only sitting US president to have used the word “genocide” in describing the atrocities, and he called on others to follow through on an official recognition -- but neither Congress nor subsequent Presidents did this.
+President Ronald Reagan is the only sitting US president to have used the word “genocide” in describing the atrocities, and he called on others to follow through on an official recognition – but neither Congress nor subsequent Presidents did this.
 Like President Obama, President George W. Bush also promised during his presidential campaign that he would make this declaration, but did not.

 The United States continues to work with Turkey in a number of ways that support US national security objectives, for example on counterterrorism efforts in Syria.
-The United States also provides military aid to Turkey and has used the air base at Incirlik to support military operations in the region -- a factor that is glaringly significant given the current situation in Syria and related mounting global tension.
+The United States also provides military aid to Turkey and has used the air base at Incirlik to support military operations in the region – a factor that is glaringly significant given the current situation in Syria and related mounting global tension.
 And of course, although it is unclear how much this matters to President Trump, Turkey is a NATO ally.